 Looking for some local events to attend?
 Check out the information below.

-The first members were: Karl Bachmann who was chosen president, Heinrich Bachmann, Adolph Hoftermann, A. Schrimpf, H. Verufen and Henry Hostermann.
+The first members were: Karl Bachmann who was chosen a president, Heinrich Bachmann, Adolph Hofmann, A. Schrimpf, H. Verufen and Henry Hosterman.
 During the following years, numbers came and went.
 By 1911 not many members were left.
 Most had died and the remaining members discontinued singing except at Stiftungsfest when two would burst into song at the park.